Global smoothness of quasiconformal mappings in the Triebel-Lizorkin scale: Preliminaries

-These intrinsic definitions are not always possible.
-Thus, one introduces the following: \begin{definition} Let $X$ be a Banach space of complex-valued functions in $\R^d$.
+For some function spaces such intrinsic definitions are not always easily formulated.
+Thus, one introduces the following general definition: \begin{definition} Let $X$ be a Banach space of complex-valued functions in $\R^d$.
 Given an open set $U\subset \R^d$, we say that a measurable function $f:U \to \C$ belongs to $X(U)$ if